Figma, Adobe Illustrator

 DESIGN PROCESS

-Wireframes became obsolete the further down the design process I went.
 Though it helped me layout the information, many elements ended up changing due to slight changes in creative directions.

 DESIGN PROCESS